Oregon Pharmacy Technician Licensing Guide

 How to Become a Pharmacy Tech in Oregon

-A clear, step-by-step guide to meeting Oregon's pharmacy technician licensing requirements and starting your career.
+A step-by-step guide to meeting Oregon's pharmacy technician licensing requirements and starting your career.

 If you’re thinking about a career as a pharmacy technician in Oregon, understanding the state’s licensing requirements is the first step.
 The Oregon Board of Pharmacy oversees pharmacy technician registration and certification, and you’ll need to meet specific requirements before you can start working in a pharmacy setting.